 Figure 11.
-Here, the hydrodynamic profile is built together with the phase equilibrium curves on the $\rho$ -p plane.
+Here, the hydrodynamic profile is built together with the phase equilibrium curves on the ρ , p. plane.
 The numbers 1-6 indicate the same states as in the previous figure 10.
 We see that the pressure at the hottest point of gold is still above the critical pressure of gold.
 The hottest is point 3.
 It is on contact with water.
 The letters s (solidus) and l (liquidus) indicate melting curves bordering the corridor of the existence of a mixture of solid and liquid phases.
 The intersection of this corridor with the instantaneous profile of the density and pressure distributions corresponds to segment 2 in figure 10.
-The pressure at the intersection of the melting front abruptly decreases, compare with pictures 7 and 8.

-heating is needed to exceed the critical temperature (see figure 10) and lower the density below the critical value (see figure 11).
+The pressure at the intersection of the melting front abruptly decreases, cf. with pictures 7 and 8 time all gold (points 1-2-3) is still located to the right of the critical density of gold 5.3 g/cm^3 .
+Additional heating is needed to exceed the critical temperature (see figure 10) and lower the density below the critical value (see figure 11).

-4. The excess of the critical temperature of gold, the appearance of a contact layer of gaseous gold
+4. The excess of the critical temperature of gold, the appearance of a contact layer of gaseous gold.